FiorixF1/fioriktos-bot/README.md

     gdpr - Privacy stuff
 ```

+There are a number of extra commands that can be issued through ```/gdpr```, namely:
+* ```/gdpr download``` : Download all the data for the current chat in a text file, so that a user can inspect them.
+* ```/gdpr delete``` : Erase the entire content of the current chat in one shot.
+Be careful when using this function: the deletion of your data will happen without asking confirmation and is not reversible, so do it wisely.
+* ```/gdpr flag``` : Remove a specific sticker or gif from Fioriktos' memory.
+Let's say some troll publishes a porn gif in your group.
+Instead of deleting it, reply to it with ```/gdpr flag```, this way the gif will be removed from the bot's memory and Fioriktos won't publish it again later.
+If the bot has administrator rights, it will also care about deleting the message from group history.
+The operation can be undone with ```/gdpr unflag```.
+* ```/gdpr tx``` : If you want to transfer the data stored by Fioriktos from one chat to another, first send this command in the source chat.
+The bot will answer with a code that must be sent in the target chat to complete the transfer.
+The code will be available for up to ten minutes (five minutes on average) and it is something like ```/gdpr rx DEADBEEF```.

 Since this bot has access to private messages of Telegram group users, it has been designed with a high focus on openness and transparency to guarantee that private data are not used in an improper way.
 The simple act of making the source code public is already a great step towards this goal, a step which has not been made by other bots similar to Fioriktos.

 # FAQ